umatrangolo/nio-notes/NOTES.md

     res42: Int = 0

-This time the read() call returned instantly and given that there was nothing to read it read nothing and out buffer is empty:
+This time the read() call returned instantly and given that there was nothing to read our buffer is empty:

     scala> bb
     res43: java.nio.ByteBuffer = java.nio.DirectByteBuffer[pos=0 lim=16 cap=16]

-If we write something in the Telent shell and we read() again:
+If we write something in the Telnet shell and we read() again:

     scala> sc.read(bb)
     res44: Int = 8